 Right to Request Restrictions: You have the right to request a restriction on the use and disclosure of your protected health information for purposes of treatment, payment, and health care operations.
 We are not required to grant any such request for restriction, but if the restrictions are granted they will be legally binding, except to the extent that disclosure has already occurred or if you are in need of emergency treatment and the information is needed to provide the emergency treatment.

-Right to Inspect and Request a Copy of your Health Record: You have the right to inspect and obtain a copy of your health record, except in limited circumstances defined by federal regulations.
+Right to Inspect and Request a Copy of your Health Record: You have the right to inspect and obtain a copy of your health record.
 A fee may be charged to copy your record.
 If you are denied access to your health record for certain reasons the denial may be reviewable.
 Please contact our Privacy Officer for more information.

 Right to Request an Amendment to your Health Record: You may make a written request to amend your protected health information.
 You must give us a reason for the amendment.
 In certain cases, we may deny your request for an amendment.
 If we deny your request for amendment, you have the right to file a statement of disagreement with us and we may prepare a rebuttal to your statement.
 We will provide you with a copy of any such rebuttal.
 Please contact our Privacy Officer if you have any questions about amending your health record.